-Ashley's answer is a profound observation on human relationships.
+Ashley’s answer is a profound observation on human relationships.
 When isolation infects a marriage, a husband and a wife exclude each other.
-When you're excluded, you have a feeling of distance, a lack of closeness, and little real intimacy.
+When you’re excluded, you have a feeling of distance, a lack of closeness, and little real intimacy.
 You can share a bed, eat at the same dinner table, watch the same TV, share the same checking account, and parent the same children—and still be alone.
-You may have sex, but you don't have love.
-You may talk, but you don't communicate.
-You live together, but you don't share life.
+You may have sex, but you don’t have love.
+Talk, but you don’t communicate.
+Live together without sharing life.

 The soul was not created to live solo.
 We yearn for intimacy, and marriage is where we hope we’ll find it.
 The tragedy is that few couples achieve it.

 Barbara and I have seen this death of hope occur in the marriage of some friends.
 In many ways their story is typical of many others.